Wittline/RESTful-APIs-Nodejs/docs/README.md

 ![alt text](https://wittline.github.io/RESTful-APIs-Nodejs/images/coverage.PNG)

 # Contributing and Feedback
-Any ideas or feedback about this research?.
+Any ideas or feedback about this repository?.
 Help me to improve it.

 # Authors
 - Created by <a href="https://www.linkedin.com/in/ramsescoraspe"><strong>Ramses Alexander Coraspe Valdez</strong></a>